 Open the Settings app on your Android device.
 Tap Connections.
 Under “Wi-Fi,” you’ll see your network’s SSID.
 Tap your network’s SSID to see the SSIDs of other networks in the area.

 Network security tips

 Changing your default SSID is just one step towards better network security.
 Additional good practices include enabling the highest available security encryption, setting a complex WiFi password, and updating your router’s software for the latest security updates.
-You can also take advantage of your firewall and use a VPN to secure your network.
+You can also take advantage of your firewall and use a VPN to secure your network and hide your IP address (more: What is IP Address).
 Be cautious of using free VPNs.
-Read up on encryption and VPNs to learn why.
-Finally, learn how to improve security on smart home devices to protect Internet of Things (IoT) devices at home.
+Read all you need to know about VPNs here – What is VPN.

 Can VPN hide your SSID?

 Using a VPN will help you encrypt all your network traffic and boost your security.

 Yes, SSID is the name of a wireless network while a IP address is a numerical value assigned to devices on a network.

 What does SSID stand for?